Request Appointment

 Introduction: The ADHD You Didn’t See Coming

-When most people think of ADHD, they picture a restless kid bouncing in their seat or blurting out answers in class.
-But ADHD in adults often looks very different—and because of that, it often goes unnoticed or misdiagnosed for years.
+When most people think of ADHD, they picture a restless child bouncing in their seat or blurting out answers in class.
+However, ADHD in adults often looks very different.
+This difference can lead to the condition going unnoticed or misdiagnosed for years.

-If you constantly feel scattered, overwhelmed by daily tasks, or mentally exhausted by things that seem simple for others, ADHD might be playing a role.
-And no, it’s not “just forgetfulness.”
-It’s a neurodevelopment condition that affects how your brain organizes, prioritizes, and responds to the world.
+If you often feel scattered, overwhelmed by daily tasks, or mentally exhausted by things that seem simple for others, ADHD might be a factor.
+It’s important to clarify that it’s not “just forgetfulness.”
+ADHD is a neurodevelopmental condition that impacts how your brain organizes, prioritizes, and responds to the world around you.

 Common Signs of Adult ADHD (That Are Often Missed)